-To get inspired to switch things up a bit, or just check out what’s out there, we’ve compiled a gallery of some of the most stylish black men hairstyles that just may inspire your next ‘do.
-Read on to see the many options and to find one that’s sure to work for you.
+To get inspired to switch things up a bit, or to simply check out what’s out there, we’ve compiled a gallery of some of the most stylish Black men hairstyles that just may inspire your next ‘do.
+Read on to see the many options and to find one that’s sure to work for you:

 1. Baby Afro